Shift Handover Guide

 Pending tasks

-Incidents or risks
+Incidents and operational risks

 Recommendations for the next shift